PlaidCloud/website/content/en/docs/tasks/administer-cluster/topology-manager.md

 resource allocation decision.
 If, however, this is not possible then the Topology Manager will reject the pod from the node.
 This will result in a pod in a `Terminated` state with a pod admission failure.

-Once the pod is in a `Terminated` state, the Kubernetes scheduler will **not** attempt to reschedule the pod.
+Once the pod is in a `Terminated` state, the PlaidCloud scheduler will **not** attempt to reschedule the pod.
 It is recommended to use a Deployment with replicas to trigger a redeploy of the Pod.
 An external control loop could be also implemented to trigger a redeployment of pods that have the `Topology Affinity` error.

 ### Pod Interactions with Topology Manager Policies